Ayman Safadi: Politics

-Between 2008 and 2011, he served as an adviser to King Abdullah II at The Royal Hashemite Court, Deputy Prime Minister, Minister of State, and government spokesperson.
+Between 2008 and 2011, he was an adviser to King Abdullah II at The Royal Hashemite Court, Deputy Prime Minister, Minister of State, and government spokesperson.

 Safadi was a member of the Jordanian Senate from September 2016 until his appointment as minister in 2017.

-He also served as spokesperson for the United Nations Assistance Mission for Iraq (UNAMI).
+He also was spokesperson for the United Nations Assistance Mission for Iraq (UNAMI).

 Safadi was appointed Minister of Foreign Affairs on 15 January 2017, replacing Nasser Judeh.
-On 12 October 2021, he was also appointed Deputy Prime Minister in Bisher Al-Khasawneh's Cabinet.
+On 12 October 2020, he was also appointed Deputy Prime Minister in Bisher Al-Khasawneh's Cabinet.

 In January 2022, Safadi met with United States Secretary of State Antony Blinken in Washington, D. C., to discuss bilateral relations, economic cooperation, and issues in the Middle East including Syrian crisis, two-state solution, and support of Iraq.